Your free business.com+ membership unlocks exclusive tech deals and advisor support

 When is a blended rate required?

 Blended overtime pay is common in industries where regulations or union agreements result in employees earning different wages for different types of work.
-These variable wages are particularly common in the construction industry.
+These variable wages are especially prevalent in the construction, healthcare and hospitality industries, where workers regularly shift between roles or job classifications within a single workweek.

 TipBottom line